 My initial impression of the Octa is a neutral to natural overtone with a rich and euphonic vocal emphasis and a nice weight to instrumental timbre.
 This is a BA low-end so not quite dynamic driver depths or power you will find on tripe driver hybrids but it does extend quite well and it has that nice BA turn of pace.

-The treble is excellent and the type of effortless and slightly sweet tuning I adore.
+The treble is excellent with the type of effortless and slightly sweet tuning I adore.
 The electrostatic drivers are nothing like BA timbre.
-They have a slightly ethereal quality but tremendously pure with zero harshness or grain.
+They have a slightly ethereal quality but are tremendously pure with zero harshnesses or grain.

 The magic here seems to be in the mids which are more on the intimate and creamy side with an intoxicating female vocal pitch and not a sibilant tone to be heard anywhere.
 The detail is excellent, the imaging is on point and the staging stretched from front to back with vocals to the fore and instruments just tucked in nicely behind.